fallaciousreasoning/cv/README.md

 - School dux in 2013.

 ## Projects
 Links to my [BitBucket](https://bitbucket.org/fallaciousreasoning/) and [GitHub](https://github.com/fallaciousreasoning/) profiles.
 Following is a list of a some of my side projects, which are in varying stages of completion.
+A link to live versions of the projects are available on the Github pages, where applicable.

 - [Progrssive](https://github.com/fallaciousreasoning/progrssive): An PWA for reading RSS feeds, written with TypeScript and React.
 It works offline.
 - [NZ Topo](https://github.com/fallaciousreasoning/topo): A PWA for viewing NZ topographic maps and planning trips.
 It works offline.
 Started the project to learn Svelte and because I wanted an offline maps app in the backcountry.
 - [Discoverer](https://github.com/fallaciousreasoning/discoverer): A simple music discovery site I wrote to learn React.